rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 1.  *Resolute denial of teleology*: no backward causation from the future pulling events in some trajectory, or any eminent causation that involves some kind of representation of what the future must be like.
-    The denial of purpose and goals in physics.
+    The denial of purpose and goals in physics: no sucessor theory to the succession of theories since Newton is likely to include any scope for teleological causal processes.
 2.  *Second law of thermodynamics*: generates the time-asymmetries in physics.
     Further, all the asymmetries in physics are a result of the time-asymmetries.
     (**Ryan**: really? maybe.)
-3.  *Reductionism*: denial of downward causation.
-Physics is causally closed.
+3.  *Reductionism*: is a metaphysical thesis that denies downward causation; physics is causally closed.
     The explanatory power of the special sciences are an epistemic thesis and not a metaphysical one, and represent cognitive limitations of humans, and no fundamental facts about the organization of reality.